For additional information on Psychology at UC Merced, please visit the Psychology website

 The Psychology major also prepares undergraduates for many other careers even without further graduate training.
-The American Psychological Association reports that only about 5% of 1997 and 1998 bachelor’s degree psychology major graduates had taken a job that is actually in psychology.
+The American Psychological Association reports that only about 5% bachelor’s degree psychology major graduates had taken a job that is actually in psychology.
+This is largely because work directly in psychology typically requires a graduate degree.
 Most psychology major graduates—about two thirds—took employment in private sector business settings.
 Graduates with an undergraduate psychology major are highly marketable because they are trained to have good research and writing skills, to be effective problem solvers in both team and individual settings, and to use critical thinking skills to analyze, synthesize, and evaluate information.
 Specific examples of employment include administrative support, public affairs, education, business, sales, service industries, health, the biological sciences, computer programming, employment counselors, correction counselor trainees, interviewers, personnel analysts, probation officers, and writers.
-The same APA report finds that two thirds of psychology major graduates believe their job is closely or somewhat related to their psychology background and that their jobs hold career potential.
+APA also reports that two thirds of psychology major graduates believe their job is closely or somewhat related to their psychology background and that their jobs hold career potential.

 Program Learning Outcomes